When Ransomware Strikes

 About Natasha Rabinov

-Natasha Rabinov is the senior product marketing manager for Backblaze B2 Cloud Storage.
+Natasha Rabinov is the director of strategic initiatives at Backblaze.
 With over a decade of experience in IT and cloud, Natasha has continuously advocated for customers and how to best help them protect critical data.
 After graduating from business school in France, Natasha caught the travel bug and she can now be found traveling and swimming in her spare time, frequently in the company of her family and friends.